themohitnair/sfnx/README.md

 # sfnx
-A futuristic password manager written in Rust
+A futuristic terminal-based password manager written in Rust